Can Diet Prevent Dog Gum Disease? (What Nutrition Actually Does)

 The Bottom Line

-Diet changes the conditions plaque bacteria thrive in, it doesn't scrub teeth clean.
+Diet changes the conditions plaque bacteria thrive in.
+It doesn't scrub teeth clean.

 Feed structured meals.
 Choose anti-inflammatory ingredients.
 Avoid sticky, carb-heavy foods.
 Monitor gums weekly.